franciscoaguirre/cosmos-midterm/slides/presentation/markdown/governance.md

 - Two step process, 14 days deposit period followed by 14 days of voting period.
 - Minimum of 64 ATOMS required for a proposal to move from deposit period to voting period. <!-- down from 512 ATOMS-->
 - Voting options: `Abstain`, `Yes`, `No`, `NoWithVeto`.
 - Deposit Burned if 33.4% or more participating voting power votes for `NoWithVeto`.
+It is also burned if quorum is not reached.
 - Change network parameters, use community pool and even software upgrades. <!-- through splitting the upgrade into signal and switch-->

 ---